 After that, select the “basic” project configuration.

-This will let you migrate all basic issue data like: summary, description, type, assignee, reporter, comments, attachment and labels.
+This will let you migrate all basic issue data like summary, description, type, assignee, reporter, comments, attachments, and labels.

 If your migration would require more advanced configuration, we’ll edit that later.

 Now you will have to add a “Connection name”.

 This will just be used for you to identify this connection-configuration in the future.